Background to the Jewish Community in Hull

-Most dates are recorded in using both the Gregorian and Hebrew calendars.
+Most dates are recorded using both the Gregorian and Hebrew calendars.
 However, in some instances it may be helpful to have a knowledge of Jewish festivals.
-A useful tool for converting dates between the Hebrew and Gregorian calendars can been found at http://www.hebcal.com
+A useful tool for converting dates between the Hebrew and Gregorian calendars can be found at http://www.hebcal.com.

-Are there any other materials relevent to the history of the Jewish community in Hull?
+Are there any other materials relevant to the history of the Jewish community in Hull?

 Various records are held at the Hull History Centre in addition to this collection that may aid research into the history of the Hull Jewish Community: